l'Aup du Seuil - Roman Inscription from St. Philibert

 The exit is made onto a short, subsidiary ridge, which is crossed to arrive on a terrace, high up on the cliffs of the west wall of the Crête des Lances de Malissard.
 The path heads south, with some disconcertingly impressive views, as it follows the base of cliffs, and sometimes meanders onto the other side of the crest.
 The St. Bruno lily is common on this terrace.
 After some 45 minutes of spectacular walking, the base of a rock chimney is reached, with much metal work in place.
 This needs to be ascended - it is Difficulty 3, and a 20 metre rope is useful for those who lack confidence in such situations.
 It leads to a narrow col on the crest (1900 m), and hence down to the Roman Inscription.
 It has taken some 3½ hours (with breaks), to reach this point, and the bulk of the work is now over.

 Just below the crest is the Roman Inscription itself, engraved into the rock, and picked out with red paint.
-It is reputed to date from the first or second century, and is thought to mark the boundary of the lands of the Aveien people.
+It is reputed to date from the first or second century, and marked the boundary of the lands of the Aveien people.
 It is not difficult to reach the inscription by the way we are going to descend, but if the inscription is genuine, having a territory marker here implies that this was a major route over the crest 2,000 years ago.

 Follow the path down the scree to the base of the cliffs, and then round to the right into an attractive prairie, through which it meanders to reach the GR9 in the valley below (1610 m) - the Vallon de Marcieu.
-We now follow the path to the south, through a large area of pasture with several ruined bergeries nestling under the cliff wall to the left, and then through a beautiful area of impressive limestone boulders (petrified trolls?), before entering a large enclosed basin of pasture beneath the col de Bellefond.
+We now follow the path to the south, through a large area of pasture with several ruined bergeries nestling under the cliff wall, and then through a beautiful area of impressive limestone boulders, before entering a large enclosed basin of pasture beneath the col de Bellefont.
 The ascent up to the col (1902 m) is well contoured, and is reached some two hours after leaving the Roman Inscription.

 Looking back from the col, you can see the four discrete sections of the Aup Seuil.
 Immediately below is the sheltered, enclosed pasture nestling under the steep walls of the col; beyond is an area of prarie with limestone towers and pinnacles; beyond that is the large area of high altitude pasture; and finally, the forest-covered lapiaz leading to the edge of the Cirque de St. Même.

-At the col, turn left to find the path that descends the pasture to the cabane de Bellefond in wide-sweeping zig-zags.
+At the col, turn left to find the path that descends the pasture to the Cabane de Bellefont in wide-sweeping zig zags.
 There is a water source alongside the cabane (1650 m) - the first since we left the car - so it's a useful place to stop and refill water bottles.